 When everyone had seated themselves, Kiluron glanced meaningfully at Doil, who managed to somehow convey an impression of rolling his eyes, without actually rolling them, before scribbling a quick note and passing it to Kiluron beneath the table.
 The note said “Lord Cirkos and Lady Deluni, with their daughter Lady Fetrina.”
 The name seemed familiar, but Kiluron couldn’t place it.
 So did the cane, for that matter.

 “So, Lord Cirkos, how has the year treated you?”
 Kiluron asked.
-The servers were descending with the first course.
+The servers were arriving with the first course.
 “Well, I hope?”

 “Well enough, I suppose,” Cirkos agreed.
 “This wet weather makes my leg ache something fierce, of course, but that’s nothing new.
 The mines have been productive, as usual.
 Nothing spectacular, but none of the important numbers are down, and that’s good enough for me.”
 He looked around.
 “Is Guardcaptain Vere around?
 I was hoping I might snag him for a few moments, before he slipped away.
 I know he loves to lurk around the shadows of these events.
 Makes him feel important.”